kubewarden/docs/docs/distributing-policies/custom-certificate-authorities.md

 ```

 This file is in either YAML or JSON format.
-All keys are optional, so the following are also valid `sources.yaml` files:
+All keys are optional, so the following is a valid `sources.yaml` file:

 ```yaml
 insecure_sources: ["dev.registry.example.com"]